qihongl/learn-hippo/docs/paper_task_encoding/next_eight_execution_plan.md

 confirmed the throughput benefit but also showed substantial node-speed variation: eleven tasks completed in 42:43--54:50, while one unchanged seed required a successful 91:37 retry after the original 90-minute limit proved too short.
 Peak memory remained below 0.4 GB.
-The selected constant-rate, batch-32 cell now advances to ten fresh seeds; this does not retroactively change the eight-step outcomes.
+The selected constant-rate, batch-32 cell advanced to ten fresh seeds without retroactively changing the eight-step outcomes.
+The locked replication failed with mean endpoint probability 0.7656 and six of ten individual passes, so the current optimizer line and later architectural gates stop.